 Interchange pass through pricing, on the other hand, results in lower costs and it doesn’t have any surcharges or pricing tiers.
 This makes interchange pass through more transparent and much less expensive than tiered pricing.

-Big businesses in the know are paying credit card processing fees via an interchange pass through pricing model, and there's no reason why you can't get the same money saving pricing for your small business.
+Big businesses in the know are paying credit card processing fees via an interchange pass through pricing model, and there’s no reason why you can’t get the same money saving pricing for your small business.
 Just be sure to ask for interchange pass through pricing by name.
+Be sure you’re getting interchange plus with true pass-through.
+Without true pass-through pricing, interchange plus isn’t a silver bullet.

 Small business or not; no one likes to be locked into a long-term merchant account contract with a cancellation fee.
 Many processors attempt to impose a contract term with a cancellation on the merchant accounts that they offer.
 Some may even say that it’s standard practice.
 Well, it’s not.

-Just say "no" if a processor tries to lock you into a contract with a hefty cancellation fee.
-You will find that most processors will be willing to waive the cancellation fee if that's what they have to do to earn your business.
+Just say “no” if a processor tries to lock you into a contract with a hefty cancellation fee.
+You will find that most processors will be willing to waive the cancellation fee if that’s what they have to do to earn your business.
+Just be sure to get any contract fee waivers in writing.
+You can also choose a certified quote through CardFellow to be assured of no early termination fees.

 If you’ve followed the first four steps you’re well on your way to getting the best credit card processing for your small business, but you’ve done a number on processors’ profit margins along the way.
 To compensate, processors may try to hike the cost of your equipment or software, or perhaps attempt to lease you a machine.